TechCircles/Flappy-bird-in-ASCII-art/README.md

 The title says it all

-just run this thing in any interpreter and you can play flappy bird!
+just run this thing and you can play flappy bird in ASCII art!
+You need to install the "keyboard" module

 Space to jump